PennyLaneAI/qml/glossary/quantum_differentiable_programming.rst

    The method of computing the gradient shown in the animation is a type of "forward-mode" autodifferentiation, since the values of the gradient are computed in the same direction of the computation.
-In forward-mode, the complexity of autodifferenting a function :math:`f : R^m \rightarrow R` scales with the number of parameters of the function, :math:`m`.
+In forward-mode, the complexity of autodifferentiating a function :math:`f : R^m \rightarrow R` scales with the number of parameters of the function, :math:`m`.
 There are also "backwards", or "reverse-mode" methods, a famous one being the `backpropagation <https://en.wikipedia.org/wiki/Backpropagation>`_ used for